Guides

 Good examples are here headshots or more casual portraits of you.
 Weâve found that the best images have you more or less directly face the camera with a smile.

+Sunglasses or full-body shots make it hard to form a connection.
 AI images or pictures of yourself facing away are not recommended as they can feel untrustworthy.
 Cartoon or avatar images are generally disallowed on the platform.

 Job Title, Company & Headline

-Craft a clear, concise title that accurately reflects your expertise and what you can offer mentees.
+Craft a clear, concise headline that accurately reflects your expertise and what you can offer mentees.
 Make it specific enough to stand out but broad enough to attract your target audience.
 Company lines can also act as a form of social proof.

-If youâre currently in a position without a formal title (entrepreneurs, freelancers, âŠ) it can be a good idea to use your latest job title, with past notable companies listed as âex-[Company]â.
+If youâre currently in a position without a formal title (entrepreneurs, freelancers, âŠ) it can be a good idea to use your latest job title, with past notable companies listed as âex-[Company]â to boost your social proof.

 Avoid âhacksâ in your job title & company lines â use the headline to convey more information instead.